ubernostrum/django-registration/docs/forms.rst

    .. note:: **Unicode case handling**

-     On all versions of Python, this form will normalize the username value to form NFKC, matching Django's default approach to Unicode normalization.
-On Python 3, it will also case-fold the value (Python 3 provides a native :meth:`~str.casefold()` method on strings).

-     The validator will then use a case-insensitive (`iexact`) lookup to determine if a user with the same username already exists; the results of this query may depend on the quality of your database's Unicode implementation, and on configuration details.
+     This form will normalize the username value to form NFKC, matching Django's default approach to Unicode normalization. it will then case fold the value, and use a case-insensitive (`iexact`) lookup to determine if a user with the same username already exists; the results of this query may depend on the quality of your database's Unicode implementation, and on configuration details.
 The results may also be surprising to developers who are primarily used to English/ASCII text, as Unicode's case rules can be quite complex.

 .. class:: RegistrationFormTermsOfService